On Furstenberg's intersection conjecture, self-similar measures, and the $L^q$ norms of convolutions: Introduction and main results

 Using this, it is not hard to show that Conjecture \ref{conj:Furstenberg} holds when $\hdim(A)+\hdim(B)\le 1/2$; see \cite[Theorem 7.9]{Hochman14b} for an exposition of the argument.
 More generally, combining Furstenberg's result with estimates of Wolff \cite{Wolff99} on the dimension of sets that contain, for almost every $v\in S^1$, a subset of a line in direction $v$ with Hausdorff dimension at least $c$, one gets

 Note that this is vacuous if $\hdim(A)\ge 1/2$.

-In a different direction, in \cite{FHR14} it was shown that $A$ cannot be affinely embedded into $B$ if $0<\hdim(A)<\hdim(B)<1$.
+We say that $A\subset [0,1)$ is a $p$-Cantor set if it is the set of points whose base $p$-expansion digits lie in some proper set $D\subset \{0,1,\ldots,p-1\}$ with at least $2$ elements.
+In a different direction, in \cite{FHR14} it was shown that if $A$ and $B$ are a $p$-Cantor set and a $q$-Cantor set respectively, then $A$ cannot be affinely embedded into $B$ if $0<\hdim(A)<\hdim(B)<1$.
 More precisely, it follows from \cite[Theorem 1.6]{FHR14} that in this case there is some (non-effective) $\delta=\delta(A,B)>0$ such that

 for all $C^1$ diffeomorphisms $g$ of $\R$ (here, and whenever clear from context, we think of $A,B$ as subsets of $[0,1)\subset \R$ rather than the circle).
-Although in \cite{FHR14} this is stated only for the case in which $A$ is a $p$-Cantor set and $B$ is a $q$-Cantor set, the case of general invariant sets follows by a standard upper approximation.
+One can deduce the same result for general invariant sets by a standard upper approximation.
 De-Jun Feng (Private Communication) developed an algorithm that yields effective values of $\delta$ in specific cases, for example if $A$ is the middle-one quarter Cantor set and $B$ is the middle-thirds Cantor set; the computed values are still far from those predicted by Furstenberg's conjecture.

 D-J. Feng (Private Communication) also constructed, for any multiplicatively independent $p,q$ and for any $0<s,t<1$ and $\e>0$, closed $T_p,T_q$-invariant sets $A,B\subset [0,1)$ of dimension $s,t$ respectively, for which